Air Lease Q4 2024 Earnings Call Transcript

 Steven Házy

-Executive Chairman at Air Lease
+Executive Chairman at Air Lease Corporation

-But also the cuts in interest rates only affect our incremental borrowings.
+But also, the cuts in interest rates only affect our incremental borrowings.
 All of our existing bonds that were issued two, three, four years ago and do not roll off during this period, the interest rate on those bonds is what it is.
 We can't change that.
-But if interest rates improve for us, it will affect all of our short term bank borrowings and any new bond offerings.
+But if interest rates improve for us, it will affect all of our short-term bank borrowings and any new bond offerings.
 But as Greg said, that number would have to be pretty substantial to have a major impact on the portfolio debt coming down proportionally.

 Hillary Cacanando